Lycoriolis/learnflow-app/docs/routing-structure.md

 - `/exercises/[slug]` - Individual exercise page
   - Displays exercise content and interactive elements
   - Parameters:
-    - `slug`: Unique exercise identifier
+    - `slug`: Unique exercise identifier (can be a simple ID or a category/id pattern)
+  - Note: The previously used `/exercises/[id]` route has been removed to avoid routing conflicts

 ## Route Implementation Notes